vrypan/DataChain/Whitepaper (Work in Progress).md

 - Hubs validate blocks and reject invalid ones.
 - If they are missing blocks, they ask other hubs to provide them.

+In addition to checking a block validity as defined in the previous section, hubs also check that the miner signing it has staked the required amount.
+(Described in detail in the next section.)

 At any point in time, a hub follows a chain, with blocks B0, B1,..., Bn.
 A new block (NB) is added only if `OCEC(NB)>OCEC(Bn)`.

 A hub may receive two new blocks, Ci and Dj, from two miners, that correspond to chains C0..Ci and D0..Dj.